 The Nord N20 isn't a OnePlus phone; it's a rebranded Reno 8 Lite that's sold in North America.
 That said, you get decent internals, all-day battery life, a sleek design that looks good, and a camera that takes good photos in daylight.
 For what it costs, you are getting a good overall value.

-The OnePlus 9 continues to be a standout choice in 2022, particularly if you're in the market for value.
-The phone has a gorgeous design, stellar hardware, great cameras, and all-day battery life backed by fast charging.
+The OnePlus 9 continues to be a standout choice, particularly if you're in the market for value.
+The phone has a sleek design, great hardware, reliable cameras, and all-day battery life backed by fast charging.
 There isn't much missing here, and for what you pay, it is a phenomenal option.